EDILBERTOGEMINIANO/edilbertogemini/MIDTERM ACTIVITY NO.3 /LAB 3.md

 6. **Using Map Chart**
    - Select your data
    - Go to **Insert** tab, then select the map chart
-   - Customize your map chart
+   - Customize your map chart, make sure include your country to verify the identity of the picture
    - Done